Overview of Eligibility Requirements for Medicaid Long-Term Care

 Medical Criteria

-The medical eligibility for Medicaid Long Term Care depends on the Medicaid program for which they are applying.
-As a reminder, there are three types of Medicaid long term programs: Nursing Home Medicaid, Home and community-Based Services (HCBS) Medicaid Waivers, and Aged, Blind and Disabled Medicaid.
+The medical eligibility for Medicaid Long Term Care depends on the state and the program – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind and Disabled (ABD) Medicaid.

 Medicaid Eligibility Requirement by Type of Medicaid Long Term Care Program | |||||